shillestad-cmd/Ransomware-Attack/README.md

 Time to Compromise:
 ≈ 20 Minutes
 ```
+Observation

-This demonstrates how quickly an exposed internet-facing database can be discovered and compromised.
+This demonstrates how rapidly exposed internet-facing services can be discovered by automated scanning infrastructure.
+Even in a controlled lab environment, the database was compromised in approximately twenty minutes after becoming publicly accessible.

 ### Attack Timeline